Master in Agriculture, Food Sciences, Environment and Nutrition (MAFEN)

 • Future managers in innovation for the agro-food industry with an experience of research

-Note: Support for professional insertion will be provided to IMAS students via the program’s effort to:
+Note: Support for professional insertion will be provided to MAFEN students via the program’s effort to:

 • Promote student projects in collaboration with the private sector